July 26, 2016

 Zeichnung_zu_Video_1

-At this point, you will already notice that there are practically unlimited possibilities to bring "static" training materials to life.
-Your imagination and creativity have no limits.
-For example, you can also export diagrams from PowerPoint (using the "save as image" function) or use flip chart drawings.
-Personally, I find the hand-drawn variant very nice, as one can incorporate their own style.
-As for drawing, I am unfortunately a bit out of practice ;)
+At this point, you will already notice that there are practically unlimited possibilities to bring “static” training materials to life.
+Your imagination and creativity know no bounds.
+For example, you can also export diagrams from PowerPoint (using the “save as image” function) or use flip chart drawings.
+Personally, I find the hand-drawn variant very nice, as your own style can be incorporated.
+Unfortunately, when it comes to drawing, I’m a bit out of practice ;)

 Here you can see the video of the drawing with voiceover: